aaronpanch/action-serverless/README.md

 Depending on the Serverless provider chosen, you'll need to supply appropriate credentials.
 The above example illustrates a typical AWS scenario, but Serverless supports other cloud providers.

-Typically, with any cloud provider, their particular authentication environment params are **Required**
+Typically, with any cloud provider, their particular authentication environment params are **Required**.

 ### Environment Variables